 The better answer is – Each week CSA share members will receive a box filled with fresh vegetables, fruits, and herbs grown locally right here on our farm.
 Everything in your share is grown sustainably using only organic practices.
 In the box you’ll find 6-10 freshly harvested, in-season varieties selected as the best of what’s around in any given week.
-We grow about 120 varieties here at the Crate, about 50 of which are selected for volume planting, so you’ll always have a great selection of tastes coming your way.
+We grow about 100 varietals here at the Crate during the course of a year, several of which are selected for volume planting, so you’ll always have a great selection of tastes coming your way.

 Members will also get a few extras like:

 - Special pricing on additional bulk heirloom fruits and veggies for canning or making jellies, salsas, sauces and other good stuff